-Bangkok is crowded, but it is always on the top of the list for tourists to visit in Thailand.
+Bangkok is crowded, but it is always on the top of the list for tourists visiting Thailand.
 The city is known for its temples, modernity, and food.

-Into the new world, Khaosan Road is popular for shopping and backpacker’s accommodation.
+Into the new world, Khaosan Road is popular for shopping and backpacker accommodation.
 From the street food to the markets, there is always something new to encounter in Bangkok.

 Pattaya City rests on the eastern Gulf coast of Thailand, and it was once a small fishing village.
 However, once its beauty was discovered, it became a top tourist destination.

 Today, the beach is lined with high rises, resorts, shopping malls, restaurants, and busy clubs.
 Often considered to be the Sin City of Thailand, tourists can indulge in fun or relax in nature and dip into the blue water.